-Here are five of Bishop Mario Grech's faith sharing ideas for parents to use with their children from one of his homilies entitled - a renewed catechesis.
+Here are five of Bishop Mario Grech's ideas for parents to teach or pass on the faith to their children from one of his homilies entitled - a renewed catechesis.

 Faith-Sharing Idea 1 - Believe In Your Own Imperfect Family And Connect Faith To Life